PsyTeachR/data-skills-v3/docs/01-intro.md

 * If you're unsure how to create a folder, here is [a guide for Windows and Mac](https://www.digitaltrends.com/computing/how-to-create-folder-on-desktop/).
 * You should have OneDrive installed on your computer using your University account.
 Create this folder in OneDrive so that it is always backed up to the cloud.

-Then do the following, in this order, n RStudio:
+Then do the following, in this order, in RStudio:

 * Click "File" then click "New project"
 * Then, click on the first option in the list "New Directory"